Get in Touch

 • UV Lamp

 The air flow is kept laminar by way of constructing the device carefully, so that all parts of the air inside the enclosure flows in straight lines parallel to each other, in the same direction.
-The airflow can be horizontal or vertical in manner, depending upon what should be the purpose of the sterile hood ‒ to keep the sample safe or to keep the user safe.
+The airflow can be horizontal or vertical in manner, depending upon the purpose of the sterile hood ‒ to keep the sample safe or to keep the user safe.

 Laminar Air Flow Cabinet 1